PIARDSylvian/OC-P12-SportSee/README.md

 create .env.local file
 add in file :
-NEXT_PUBLIC_BACKEND to set backend ULR & port
+BACKEND to set backend URL & port

 ## How to start dev server